 Do not underestimate water, it is very important for the life of cannabis plants.
 It’s required -on a daily basis – and in great amounts.
 You’ll spend a lot more of your precious time on watering if there’s no source of water near your grow room.
 If you’re in a bind locating good water sources, try connecting a pipe from the nearest faucet and run it into the grow room.
 Use a submerged pump if you use hydroponics to grow a lot of plants and you have to empty the reservoir.

 The area must be ventilated well.
-It can be enough to use a window, air duct or even a chimney to ventilate the room, but you need make sure there is good airflow.
+It can be enough to use a window, air duct, or even a chimney to ventilate the room, but you need to make sure there is good airflow.
 This is especially true if you aren’t using any other ventilation systems to help.
-Use ventilation pipes to bring in fresh air and take out the used air if windows and chimneys are too far away from the grow room.
+Use ventilation pipes to bring in the fresh air and take out the used air if windows and chimneys are too far away from the grow room.

-Also remember that air takes time to travel.
+Also, remember that air takes time to travel.
 If your fresh air has a long distance to travel to get to your grow room (because of unusually long and winding pipes or ducts), you’ll need to make sure you use fans to help circulate the air.

 You also want to make sure the space is clean.
 Clean your grow room on a regular basis.
-Start with the floor first and then work up to the the walls and by cleaning the ceiling.
+Start with the floor first and then work up to the walls and by cleaning the ceiling.
 After cleaning, put the plants back in their places.

 An asphalt or concrete floor is great for indoor growing, because it doesn’t allow hiding spots for tiny bugs and insects and it is easy to clean.
-If you can’t provide a tiled floor, then any floor covered with or a thick plastic layer might work as well.
+If you can’t provide a tiled floor, then any floor covered with a thick plastic layer might work as well.
 If you use carbon dioxide (CO2), properly isolate your garden in order to prevent it from leakage.

 Once you’ve thought about all these potential issues and developed a well-constructed plan for your personal grow room, you are ready to start.